Ficool

 Storm, unlike before, was standing relaxed, no longer tense.

 "Excuse me, miss" the voice reached her ears and every hair on her body stood on end.
-From the shadows of the trees, a man about the same height as the girl stepped out, wearing a torn black robe, seemingly destroyed from the passage of time, in a state worse that a beggar.
+From the shadows of the trees, a boy, shorter than the girl stepped out, wearing a torn black robe, seemingly destroyed from the passage of time, in a state worse than a beggar.

-The man looked very young yet his body was in shambles, skinny and sickly as if he had been starved and the parts of his skin that were exposed were filled with cracks, like shattered glass, with a dark red glow behind them, save for his face and hands.
+He looked very young yet his body was in shambles, skinny and sickly as if he had been starved and the parts of his skin that were exposed were filled with cracks, like shattered glass, with a dark red glow behind them, save for his face, hands and feet.

 As he stepped closer, bare feet brushing against the grass, the girl instinctively drew her sword and shifted into a defensive stance.